edge-js/edgejs.dev/content/docs/components/introduction.md

+---
+summary: A quick introduction to the components API
+---

 # Components

 Components allows you to split the application UI into reusable pieces with isolated state.
 You can use components to define layouts or create a collection of different UI elements.